-The current initiative to repeal the Costa-Hawkins Rental Housing Act and support the Affordable Housing Act offers us an opportunity to strengthen protections against rent increases.
+The current initiative to repeal the Costa-Hawkins Rental Housing Act and support Proposition 10 offers us an opportunity to strengthen protections against rent increases.
 The Costa-Hawkins Act is a statewide law that forbids local governments from implementing real rent control, or even applying existing rent stabilization measures to newer buildings.
 We must repeal Costa-Hawkins so our localities can enact the protections against rent increases we need.

 How can tenants organize to fight landlord harassment, rent increases, and evictions; to improve living conditions; and to defend their rights?
 The Los Angeles Tenants Union (LATU) and Eviction Defense Network led a session on how to build a tenant organizations, how to fight eviction, and why tenant organizing is essential.

 Getting Legal Protections for Renters: Rent Stabilization, Just Cause Eviction, and Right of First Refusal Campaigns